 This post is the first of a series of posts on the amazing time I had in the Australian outback!
 You can check out ‘Northern Territory’ tag to see more posts from the outback and ‘Australia’ tag for any posts I will be doing in Australia.

 The Northern Territory, especially Darwin, is very close to the equator.
-Therefore it shouldn’t come as a surprise that the weather here is close to that of the tropical countries, meaning it was pretty damn hot all the time and the sun is very strong.
-Please bring sufficient sunscreen, proper sunglasses, a big hat and light coverage to shield yourself from the sun rays.
+Therefore it shouldn’t come as a surprise that the weather here is close to that of the tropical countries, meaning it was pretty hot all the time and the sun is very strong.
+Please bring sufficient sunscreen, proper sunglasses, a big hat, and light coverage to shield yourself from the sun’s rays.

-But fear not, as you go down to the more central Australia part of Northern Territory, the weather eases up and it even gets pretty chilly – I will describe this on my later blog posts when appropriate.
+But fear not, as you go down to the more central Australian part of the Northern Territory, the weather eases up and it even gets pretty chilly – I will describe this in my later blog posts when appropriate.

 Where to stay in Darwin

-I stayed at the Darwin YHA which is actually consistent to the type of accommodations I would normally choose for myself when traveling solo (I’m a huge auntie so I like to stay in backpacker hostels and budget hotels).
+I stayed at the Darwin YHA which is consistent with the type of accommodations I would normally choose for myself when traveling solo (I’m a huge auntie so I like to stay in backpacker hostels and budget hotels).

-I found the location to be very convenient and close to city center as well as other attractions.
-However Darwin isn’t a very big city to begin with, so any accommodation would have been just fine as long as you are staying along Mitchell street.
+I found the location to be very convenient, right on Mitchell Street, and close to the city center as well as other attractions.
+Darwin isn’t a very big city, to begin with, so any accommodation would have been just fine as long as you are staying along Mitchell Street.

-There are multiple bus lines around the city which makes it super easy to get around.
-The bus ticket works on short term or daily – $3 for 2-hour unlimited bus rides or $7 for a daily pass.
+There are multiple bus lines around the city which makes it fairly easy to get around.
+The bus ticket works on short-term or daily – $3 for 2-hour unlimited bus rides or $7 for a daily pass.
 Both can be bought straight from the bus driver.
-Then for your next ride, you just have to keep the paper ticket (which will state expiry time) and show this to the driver.
+Then for your next ride, you just have to keep the paper ticket (which will state the expiry time) and show this to the driver.

 If public transport isn’t your cup of tea, you can try Darwin Big Bus Hop-On Hop-Off Tours, which will take you to the highlights of the city while learning some history around it.